felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

       (goto-char (if next
                      (bbdb-record-marker next)
                    bbdb-end-marker)))
-    ;; Before printing the record, remove the cache (we do not want that ;; written to the file.)
+    ;; Before writing the record, remove the cache (we do not want that ;; written to the file.)
 After writing, put the cache back and update ;; the cache's marker.
     (let ((cache (bbdb-record-cache record))